Dual-level Modality Debiasing Learning for Unsupervised Visible-Infrared Person Re-Identification

 \subsubsection{USL-VI-ReID from Causal View}

 To illustrate our motivation for modality debiasing from the causal view, we represent the cross-modality learning process of USL-VI-ReID into the Structural Causal Model (SCM) framework~\cite{pearl2016causal}, as shown in Fig.~\ref{fig:scm} (a).
 The SCM depicts the relationships among the variables ‘images’ $X$, ‘labels’ $Y$, and ‘modalities’ $C$.
-The arrow $C \to X$ indicates that the modality determines the image pixel values. $C \to Y$ reflects the modality bias issue, resulting in biased labels in cross-modality learning. $X \to Y$ means causal relationships that can recognize human identity from given images.
+The arrow $C \to X$ indicates that the modality determines the image pixel values. $X \to Y$ means causal relationships that can recognize human identity from given images.
+Meanwhile, $C \to Y$ reflects the modality bias issue: due to the unsupervised learning pipeline, cross-modality relationships are established based on single-modality clustering and matching that are inherently influenced by modality-specific cues, resulting in biased labels in cross-modality learning.

-From this view, we can find that the modality bias $C \to Y$ establishes a backdoor from $X$ to $Y$, written as $X \gets C \to Y$.
-This backdoor path implies a shortcut for inferring the label by utilizing modality-specific information extracted from the image.
-This shortcut is entangled with the causal relationship and inevitably captured by the likelihood model $P(Y|X)$, which directly models all relationships between $X$ and $Y$.
+From this perspective, we can find that modality information influences both the observed images and the inferred labels, inducing a spurious correlation (i.e., a backdoor path) between the input and the prediction, formulated as $X \gets C \to Y$.
+This backdoor is entangled with the true causal relationship $X \to Y$ and is therefore inevitably captured by the likelihood model, which directly models $P(Y|X)$ without distinguishing causal identity cues from modality-dependent factors.
+As a result, the learned model tends to exploit modality-induced correlations as shortcuts, resulting in biased predictions and degraded generalization.

-We utilize causal intervention to tackle this problem, as shown in Fig.~\ref{fig:scm} (b).
-The intervention probability $P(Y|do(X=x))$ means inferring the label conditioned on the intervened image $X$ as a specific input $x$.
-The intervention operation $do(\cdot)$ means $X$ is independent of all its potential causes, so $C \rightarrow X$ has also been blocked, thereby blocking the backdoor.
-As a result, the model infers identities directly from images rather than modality-specific cues, eliminating the modality bias and leading to generalized results.
-This inspires us to implement intervention in CAI, preventing the model from learning modality bias via the backdoor.
+To explicitly address this problem, we introduce causal intervention and optimize the interventional distribution $P(Y|do(X))$, as illustrated in Fig.~\ref{fig:scm} (b).
+The intervention probability $P(Y|do(X=x))$ corresponds to inferring the identity label given an intervened image $X$ fixed to a specific input $x$.
+The intervention operation $do(\cdot)$ severs the dependency between $X$ and all its potential causes, thereby blocking the path $C \rightarrow X$ and eliminating the backdoor $X \gets C \to Y$.
+As a result, causal intervention forces the model to rely on identity-related causal patterns rather than modality-specific cues.
+This provides a principled mechanism for modality debiasing in unsupervised cross-modality learning and motivates our implementation of intervention in CAI to prevent the model from learning modality bias through the backdoor.